Lie derivative

 valid for any vector fields X and Y and any tensor field T.

 Considering vector fields as infinitesimal generators of flows (i.e. one-dimensional groups of diffeomorphisms) on M, the Lie derivative is the differential of the representation of the diffeomorphism group on tensor fields, analogous to Lie algebra representations as infinitesimal representations associated to group representation in Lie group theory.

-Generalisations exist for spinor fields, fibre bundles with connection and vector-valued differential forms.
+Generalisations exist for spinor fields, fibre bundles with a connection and vector-valued differential forms.